u-nguyen/WatchListEP/README.md

 ### `Notes from Uyen`

-Actions are failing on github because I didn't add the env for them - mainly because it needs to have the username and password - and I don't want to insert public credentials on github.
+Actions are failing on github because I didn't add the env for them in the yml file - mainly because it needs to have the username and password - and I don't want to insert public credentials on github.
 Please run it on the terminal with the environment stated above.

 Thank you for taking the time to read my README.md and code!
 I appreciate being considered for this position and look forward to hearing back from the team!